jdnlab/hephaestus/README.md

 **Description**

 Hephaestus is a CLI-based firewall ruleset generator built for UNIX/Linux systems running iptables written in Go 1.7.4.
+Currently, the following protocols are supported: SSH, ICMP, HTTP, and HTTPS.

 **Usage**
 ```